mcci-usb/COLLECTION-cricket-ui/README.md

 Move the App Installer 'UI3141-3201-Installer' into the release directory and zip (compress) it, the name of zipped folder should be  `MCCI-USB-Switch-3141-3201-GUI-Mac-<tag>.zip`.

+The Mac application and the Application Installer must be signed and notarized before it can be deployed.